ksmaprince/Algorithm-Kotlin/README.md

 # Data Structures and Algorithms Implementation in Kotlin.

-A Computer Science course, Datastructure and Algorithm, implementated in Kotlin and Java Programming Language.
+A Computer Science course, Data Structures and Algorithms, implementated in Kotlin Programming Language.